-Possibly because of the recent recession, and maybe unemployment, dog theft to order is occurring all too often.
+Possibly because of the past recession, and maybe unemployment, dog theft to order is occurring all too often.
 Dog-napping unfortunately is on the rise, so it would be helpful if you are made aware of how the thieves are attempting to steal your prized dogs, and avoid the distress caused to both yourselves and your dog.

 Open Or Shut, It’s Still Not A Good Idea

 We know that, especially in hot weather, dogs should not be left in cars with the windows closed.
 However, it isn’t a good idea to leave your dog in the car with the windows partly open either.

 Apart from the danger of overheating, partially open windows make your dog an easy target for dog snatchers; windows can be forced open or smashed to allow access to your cherished canine.